Darwish-md/State-Exam-2023/Topic-07.md

     - Sprint Retrospective: Reflect on the sprint and identify areas for improvement.
     - Repeat Steps 2-6 for subsequent sprints.

 3. Iterative: Iterative methodologies involve incremental development and refinement through repeated cycles.
-Each iteration builds upon the previous one, allowing for continuous improvement and feedback incorporation.
+It follows a repetitive cycle of development, where each cycle involves completing multiple phases: requirements gathering, design, development, testing, and evaluation.
 This approach is beneficial when requirements are not fully known or may evolve during development.

 - Benefits:
     - Early and continuous delivery of partial functionality.